openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 `apt-get update && apt-get install texlive`
 MacOS:
 `brew install texlive`

+If you face the `RuntimeError: dvipng is not installed` error, install it via `apt-get update && apt-get install dvipng`.
+You might also face the problem of missing `standalone.cls` file, it could be fixed with:
+`apt-get install texlive-latex-extra`.

 > Note: Other LaTeX systems should also work.

 ### Interactive mode